-In May of 2014, given the positive results from this conceptual study by JDS, the Company proceeded to the next stage of the Mexico Mine tailings assessment with a hand-auger and channel sampling program to precede drilling of the tailings deposit.
-The objective of the initial auger/trench sampling program was for verification of historical gold and silver grades, which may then be used to develop an Inferred Resource Estimate.
-The subsequent drilling program will provide additional verification of the grade continuity at depth and provide additional samples for metallurgical test work.
-The metallurgical test work program will determine optimal recoveries; confirm the process details and reagent consumption levels.
+In May of 2014, given positive results from this conceptual study by JDS, the Company proceeded to the next stage of the Mexico Mine Tailings assessment with a hand-auger and channel sampling program to precede drilling of the Tailings deposit.
+Objective of the initial auger/trench sampling program was for verification of historical gold and

-Results from the drilling combined with the next stage of study by JDS is expected to lead to an increased level of confidence via an Indicated Resource Estimate in the modeling of the economic potential of the El Oro tailings deposit.
-Environmental Impact Assessment ("EIA") study was completed on May 2, 2014 and the drill permit from SEMARNAT was received on June 20, 2014 and is active for a period of 6 months.
+Results from the drilling combined with the next stage of study by JDS is expected to lead to an increased level of confidence via an Indicated Resource Estimate in the modeling of the economic potential of the El Oro Tailings deposit.
+Environmental Impact Assessment ("EIA") study was completed on May 2nd, 2014 and the drill permit from SEMARNAT was received on June 20th, 2014 and is active for a period of 6 months.